KZDKM/Hyprspace/README.md

 # Hyprspace

-A plugin for Hyprland that implements a workspace overview feature similar to that of KDE Plasma and macOS Aqua, it should:
+A plugin for Hyprland that implements a workspace overview feature similar to that of KDE Plasma and macOS Aqua, it provides a mouse-friendly way of workspace and window management.

-- Allow you to glance at all your workspaces at once (no shit)
-- Provide a easy way to manage windows and workspaces with mouse / touchpad instead of keybinds
+## Configuration
+### Dispatcher
+- Use `overview:toggle` dispatcher to toggle workspace overview on current monitor
+### Style
+- WIP
+### Animation
+- The panel use the same curve as the `workspace` animation for a slide-in animation

-## Goals
+## Goals (Sorted by priority)
 - [ ] Base features
-    - [ ] Overview interface
+    - [x] Overview interface
     - [ ] Moving window with mouse
     - [ ] Rearranging workspaces with mouse
     - [ ] Creating new workspaces
+    - [ ] Config support
+- [ ] QoL features
+    - [x] Animation support
     - [ ] aarch64 support (CFunctionHook reimpl.)
-- [ ] QoL features
-    - [ ] Config support
-    - [ ] Animation support
     - [ ] Gesture support